kevinolega/callcentertrainingtips/_posts/2019-07-03-skills-reward.md

 And people who have both skill and confidence gets rewarded.

-So two things to remember.
+## Two things to remember.

 1. Practice to build skills.
 2. Skills are only rewarded when combined with confidence.

 More than ten years later, I encounter the drawings of Alex Ross, one of my favorite comic book artists.

 Then I saw this posted on his social media page.

 Just look at that comparison.